Cogent Communications Holdings Inc at Bank of America Leveraged

 David Schaeffer - Cogent Communications Holdings, Inc. - Founder, Chairman, CEO & President

-Yes.
-So first of all, thank you for hosting us, and I apologize for technical difficulties for the investors.
-I'll try to get all of Ana's questions answered.
-Just thank the Bank of America for a great venue and all the investors for their time as they've taken time out of their busy day to hear a little bit about Cogent.
-With that, let's maybe just jump into your questions, Ana.
+Thanks for hosting me.
+I'd like to thank Bank of America for a great venue, and I'd like to thank investors for taking time out of our day to hear a little bit about us.

+Great.
+So a lot to cover.
+So I thought we would structure our conversation today, Dave, is kind of maybe equal portions.
+But first, topics related to what we call Cogent Classic now.
+And then you've got the pending acquisition of the print wireline network.
+So a lot of questions and topics related to that.
+And then finally, because this is a debt conference, we wanted

-Cogent Communications Holdings Inc at Bank of America Leveraged Finance Conference (Virtual) Transcript
+Cogent Communications Holdings Inc at Bank of America Leveraged Finance/Credit Conference Transcript

 |Access to All Earning Calls and Stock Analysis